ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-troubleshooting.md

 Open the RVX Manager > Patcher > Select an application > Storage > Select the **patched** APK that you were trying to install.

 Now check what it says the package name is near the top (in parenthesis).
 Check if the package name starts with "app.rvx" like in [this image](https://imgur.com/a/TUBgLLt).
-If it says something else, then you'll need to patch again, (using an unpatched APK of the suggested version,) and include the `MicroG Support` patch this time.
+If it says something else, then you'll need to patch again, (using an unpatched APK of the suggested version,) and apply the `MicroG Support` patch this time.

 **c)** You are installing a patched YT ReVanced Extended APK that is an older version than the YT ReVanced Extended that is currently installed.
 Uninstall YT ReVanced Extended before installing the older version.
 Refer to the Exporting The Settings section in the [YT guide](https://www.reddit.com/r/revancedextended/wiki/yt-guide/#wiki_exporting_the_settings) for info on how to backup your settings from the installed YT ReVanced Extended so that you won't lose it all when you uninstall it.